judka-uriel/uriel-book/uriel_en.md

 development was redirected toward G‑d for the increase of compassion.
-But now a return to the savage customs of animal sacrifices would turn the vector of development backward — into the primeval past, to an era of widespread idolatry with a diminishment of the general level of compassion and estrangement from G‑d.
+But now a return to the savage customs of animal sacrifices would turn the vector of development backward — into the primeval past, to an era of widespread idolatry with a diminishment of the general level of compassion, and estrangement from G‑d.

 Rambam held
 (*Moreh Nevukhim* [3:32](https://www.sefaria.org/Guide_for_the_Perplexed,_Part_3.32.3))